 Bees collect nectar to make honey in their hives.

-#23.
-What is the color of an emerald?
+#96.
+What is the color of a school bus?

 Toy Story is a beloved animated film featuring Woody, Buzz Lightyear, and other toys.